-- 1. Chamber: TPC chambers are typically cylindrical and operate under the atmospheric pressure with the working gas filled inside.
-Chambers in high magnetic field close to the centre of the magnet, usually have a higher occupancy due to the curling low-energy tracks.
-Hence the material budget of stations inside the magnet is kept as low as possible.
-In the active area, the added the material due to the filled gas should be less than $1\%X_0$ .
-The chambers are attached to the end-plate from the inside to minimise the dead area between neighbouring chambers.
-Special mounting technique is required to allow rotation and tilting of the chambers. - 2.
-Field cage The cylindrical chamber's inner and outer composite walls hold field and forming strips, which are attached to a resistor divider chain network.
-The resistors must be no-magnetic.
-A central cathode will be held at approximately 50 kV when the drift field is 300 V/cm, with the end-plates and the other outer surfaces of the TPC at ground potential.
-Therefore the composite walls must self-stand the large potential of the central cathode.
-The mirror narrow strips will be arranged between the inner and outer walls to keep the electron field uniform in over the whole active TPC volume. - 3.
-End-plate To obtain high position resolution, every end-plate is subdivided into many independent MPGD detector modules (GEM or Resistive/no Micromegas detector, so on), which can provide nearly full coverage of the end-plate.
+3. End-plate To obtain high position resolution, every end-plate is subdivided into many independent MPGD detector modules (GEM or Resistive/no Micromegas detector, so on), which can provide nearly full coverage of the end-plate.
 Power cables, electronic connectors, cooling pipes, PCB boards and support brackets wall are also mounted on the end-plate.
-In case the detector modules are damaged by the discharge or spark, they can be replaced and the end-plate should be kept stable during the replacement.
-In addition, the end-plate needs to built from lightweight material, not compromise the jet energy resolution in the forward region, but should be still sufficiently rigid to achieve stable positioning of the detector modules with a position accuracy better than 50 $\mu$ m.
-The material budget of the mechanical structure accounts for $8\% X_0$ .
-Additional materials for the readout planes, front-end electronics and cooling are estimated to be $7\% X_0$ , and power cables and the connector up to $10\% X_0$ .
+In case the detector modules are damaged by the discharge or spark, they can be replaced, and the end-plate should be kept stable during the replacement.
+Besides, the end-plate needs to constructed from a lightweight material, not only compromise the jet energy resolution in the forward region but also should be still sufficiently rigid to achieve stable positioning of the detector modules with a position accuracy better than 50 μ m.
+The material budget of the mechanical structure accounts for $8\% X_0$.
+Additional materials for the readout planes, front-end electronics and cooling are estimated to be $7\% X_0$, and power cables and the connector up to $10\% X_0$.

-The TPC could provide some physics information: First function is 3 dimensional track reconstruction, by getting the XY information from the anode segmented in pads and the Z coordinate delivered by the drift time.
+The TPC could provide some physics information: Firstly, the function is 3-dimensional track reconstruction, by getting the XY information from the anode segmented in pads and the Z coordinate delivered by the drift time.
 To obtain the Z coordinate from the drift time, the drift field has to be very homogeneous.
 Because this coordinate is obtained via the drift velocity of the electron, it should have a moderate dependence on the drift field for a given gas mixture.
-Second parameter is the total momentum of a charged particle, by measuring the radius, $\rho$ , of the electron trajectory to get the transverse momentum, and adding this information to the knowledge of the trajectory in the Z plane.
-Final function is the particle identification, the energy loss can be extracted by measuring the charge deposited on the readout pads.
+Secondly, a parameter is the total momentum of a charged particle, by measuring the radius, ρ , of the electron trajectory to get the transverse momentum, and adding this information to the knowledge of the trajectory in the Z plane.
+The final function is the particle identification.
+The energy loss can be extracted by measuring the charge deposited on the readout pads.
 The energy loss combined with the measurement of momentum in the magnetic field provides then the particle identification.